SouthGreenPlatform/PanExplorer_workflow/README.md

 Using a singularity container, the only dependency you will need is **singularity**.

-This container already contains all dependencies required for running the workflow:
+This singularity image (panexplorer.sif) already contains all dependencies required for running the workflow:

 - Snakemake
 - Roary
 - PGAP
 - Panaroo
+- Panacota
+- Minigraph/cactus
 - ncbi-blast+ (version BLAST 2.4.0+)
 - R (version 4.2.0) and following packages:
   - optparse : ``install.packages("optparse")``